No. 2 Iowa survives Mercer 66-61

 Kathleen Doyle finally sealed it for Iowa with two free throws with 8.9 second to go.

-Mercer pulled to within 37-36 before Meyer hit another 3 that appeared to swing momentum back in Iowa’s favor.
+Mercer pulled to within 37-36 before Meyer hit another 3 that appeared to swing momentum back in Iowa’s favor early in the second half.
 But the Hawkeyes couldn’t stop turning the ball over, and every shot Mercer missed seemed to bounce in the waiting arms of an open Bears player.

 This was the second time in three years that a No. 15 seed almost beat a 2 seed.
 Oregon State staved off Long Beach State 56-55 in 2017.

-Calloway scored 21 points and Amanda Thompson had 18 for Mercer (25-8), which saw its win streak snapped at 17 games.
+Calloway scored 21 points and Amanda Thompson had 18 for Mercer (25-8).
 Had a few things gone their way down the stretch, the Bears might have made 18 straight wins.

 THE BIG PICTURE

-Iowa: If the Hawkeyes are as careless with the ball on Sunday as they were on Friday, they’ll likely see their season come to an end.
+Iowa: If the Hawkeyes are as careless with the ball in the second round on Sunday as they were on Friday, they’ll likely see their season come to an end.

 Mercer: The Bears’ senior class won a school-best 104 games and led the program to back-to-back NCAA bids.
 That group, headlined by Thompson and Calloway, will be tough to replace.